Presentation and course

 This is an example of how recognition of the pattern of onset of a syndrome can prevent unnecessary testing and allow reassurance and a reliable prognosis for the family.

 Clinical vignette 2.
 Joe, a 17-year-old man, presented to the emergency department with a tonic-clonic seizure.
-He had been partying the night before and was sleep deprived.
+He had been out late at a party the night before and was sleep deprived.
 No prior history of seizure was obtained, and he was referred to clinic as a first unprovoked seizure.
 Outpatient EEG and MRI were normal.
 On evaluation in the office, he denied a history of prior seizures.
-However, on careful questioning, he gave an excellent description of what were best described as deja vu phenomena that had been occurring for the past 6 months.
+However, on careful questioning, he gave an excellent description of what were best described as déjà vu phenomena, with sensations that he had been experiencing the same situation over and over, that had been occurring for the past 6 months.
 When asked if his friends could tell he was having these symptoms, he replied that they told him that he looked “spacey.”
 Although Joe was referred as a first unprovoked seizure, he had in fact had epilepsy for the past 6 months and finally presented to medical attention when, in the context of sleep deprivation, he had a convulsive event.
 Over time, his syndrome turned out to be temporal lobe epilepsy, based on subsequent EEGs.

 Distinguishing a case like Joe’s from a true first unprovoked seizure is very important; a careful history is crucial.